 Tonight, I had to cook a roast.
 I often go grocery shopping before the weekend starts and Sunday night I am often cooking things for the week.
 This week it was stew.
 I made beef stew tonight that was excellent, and honestly some of the best that I have ever made.
 In about an hour I had beef that was so tender you could break it apart easily with a fork.

-Tonight's inspiration was from my father's parents.
-They cooked directly, letting food's natural flavors come through.
-So tonight's pressure cooked stew was beef, potatoes, onions, carrots, a little garlic powder, salt, tomato sauce, chicken broth, and smoked paprika, and that was all.
+Tonight’s inspiration was simplicity, and I wanted something to remind me of my Grandmother’s beef stew.
+She cooked plainly, letting food’s natural flavors come through.
+So tonight’s pressure cooked stew was beef, potatoes, onions, carrots, a little garlic powder, salt, tomato sauce, chicken broth, and smoked paprika, and that was all.
 What I ended up with was a savory stew that I will enjoy for this week.

 I did pressure cook my stew twice.
 The first time through it was simply salt, tomato sauce, and chicken broth.
 I wanted the meat to have a head start on the vegetables, so I put them in first.
 I cooked these for 15 minutes, and then I put in the veggies and cooked for 30 minutes.
 What I ended up with was a flavorful stew that you would have thought was on the stove top for an afternoon.